theapache64/RetroKit/README.md

 # RetroKit
-An android project kit integrated with RetroKit
+An android project kit integrated with Retrofit